Find Georgetown Office Space for Rent

 Georgetown Office Space | Lease Data & Trends

-Walking and biking are the favored methods of getting around Georgetown, and the Capital Crescent Trail and the Chesapeake & Ohio Canal provide pedestrians and bikers with scenic pathways to get to and from work.
-Eight Capital Bikeshare stations are in Georgetown, as well as nearly 50 public bike racks and a bike fix-it repair station.
+Walking and biking are the favored methods of getting around Georgetown; you won’t have to face vehicular traffic if you’re willing to get some exercise during your commute.
+The Capital Crescent Trail and the Chesapeake & Ohio Canal provide pedestrians and bikers with particularly scenic pathways to get to and from work.
+Eight Capital Bikeshare stations are available in Georgetown, as well as nearly 50 public bike racks and a bike fix-it repair station.

-There is no Metro station in Georgetown, but there are three stations within walking distance to the center of Georgetown.
+Georgetown has no Metro station, but three stations operate within walking distance of the center of Georgetown.
 The Blue, Orange, and Silver lines stop at the Foggy Bottom/GWU Station as well as at the Rosslyn Station across the Key Bridge in Arlington.
 Commuters can also take the Red line to Dupont Circle Station.
-Ten bus lines, an equal number of car shares, and the D.C.
-Circulator serve the area.
+Check the map for Georgetown’s 10 bus lines, 10 car shares, and D.C.
+Circulator.

-In the early 1800s, Georgetown was a vital shipping center, with ships transporting goods like tobacco, sugar, salt, and molasses along the Potomac River.
-Although the port is no longer active, the waterfront is an essential aspect of Georgetown’s character.
+When the Maryland Assembly decided to allow the establishment of a town on the Potomac River on 60 acres of land originally belonging to George Beall and George Gordon, Georgetown was born.
+In the early 1800s, Georgetown served as a vital shipping center, with ships transporting all types of goods like tobacco, sugar, salt, and molasses along the Potomac River.
+Although the port is no longer active, the waterfront remains at the heart of Georgetown’s character.
 In 1967, the entire neighborhood of Georgetown was designated a National Historic Landmark District, and tourists come from all over to view some of the oldest buildings in D.C., including Tudor Place which was home to six generations of Martha Washington’s descendants.